-CADRA has developed a richly illustrated panel, telling the story of William Marshal, who died in Caversham 800 years ago on the 14th May.
-He was one of the most influential figures in Medieval England and was lauded as the Greatest Knight whoever lived.
+He was one of the most influential figures in Medieval England and was lauded as the Greatest Knight who ever lived.

-The panel will be installed on the viewing platform of Caversham Bridge, looking towards Deans Farm, where his home was thought to be and Reading Abbey, where his body was taken for a mass, before his burial at Temple Church, London.
-Artwork is by Martin Andrews and design by Anke Ueberberg.
-Dr Thomas Asbridge advised on the text.
+The panel is on the Caversham Bridge viewing platform, looking towards Deans Farm, where his home was thought to be and Reading Abbey, where his body was taken for a mass, before his burial at Temple Church, London.

 Following work between the Council and a number of voluntary groups, the new voluntary Reading Conservation Area Advisory Committee was formed in 2016.
 A number of the CADRA committee are also members of the CAAC, providing support on local issues including review of existing Conservation Areas and advice on Heritage issues for both the Local Plan and individual planning applications.
 Following an extensive piece of work, the report on St Peters Conservation Area was completed in November 2018 with the adoption of this Revised Appraisal.
 This also provides a model for work on the remaining 14 areas across Reading.
 Read more at: Conservation Areas